EmadBinAbid/newstore/README.md

 Contains general app configuration and settings.
 You may change these settings to customise the app behaviour.

 ## Logs
 All the generated logs of Newstore are stored in `./logs`.
+When the server is up and running, the logs get written to `app.log` file whereas the logs of unit tests are stored in a separate file `test.log`.

 ## Endpoints
 - `GET /news`, `GET /news?query=somekeyword`